Free tinnitus assessment

 This uses natural background sounds like rain or birdsong to distract your brain from the tinnitus noises.
 These days, this can even be a feature that’s included in your hearing aids – how cool is that!

-Tinnitus can often be stressful and difficult to live with.
-And added stress will only exacerbate the condition.
+Tinnitus can often be stressful and difficult to live with, and added stress will only exacerbate the condition.
 So CBT focuses on controlling negative feelings surrounding tinnitus, making the noises become less noticeable.

 A combination of both sound enrichment and CBT, this helps you to focus on relaxing natural sounds and ignore your tinnitus.